[Feature] No internet, light, heat: how war-hit Ukrainians remote-work

 About 40 percent of the country's energy infrastructure has been destroyed by the Russian-initiated war, now a month shy of a year old.

-In the midst of winter, and with energy connections damaged, Ukraine's energy deficit is around 20-25 percent of its population's total consumption, Oleksandr Kharchenko, director of the Energy Industry Research Centre, and adviser to the energy minister, said by phone.
+In the midst of winter, and with energy connections damaged, Ukraine's energy deficit is around 20-25 percent of its population's total consumption, Oleksandr Kharchenko, director of the Energy Industry Research Centre, said by phone.

 The power outages are complete blackouts for the Ukrainians.
 Some power outages are planned because of the aforementioned deficit, others, like the one described by Anastasia, are unpredictable and can last for several days.